KarchinLab/2020plus/README.md

 [![Build Status](https://travis-ci.org/KarchinLab/2020plus.svg?branch=master)](https://travis-ci.org/KarchinLab/2020plus)

+20/20+ is designed to run on *linux* operating systems.

 We recommend that you install the dependencies for 20/20+ through [conda](https://conda.io/miniconda.html).
 Once conda is installed, setting up the environment is done as follows:

 ```bash